dxw5099/microbiome/README.md

 Step 2: merge paired-end reads that are overlapping (>50bp) into a single longer reads.
-When overlapped regions (>50bp) of two reads shows >90% similarity, we consider they are overlapped.
+When overlapped regions (>15bp) of two reads shows >90% similarity, we consider they are overlapped.
 Then performing merging and output the merged reads into  -s $1.16S_joined.fastq.gz.
--o <minimum overall base pair overlap to merge two reads; default = 15>  (15bp or 50bp) If similarity is <90%, then both reads were screened out. ??
+-o <minimum overall base pair overlap to merge two reads; default = 15>
+If similarity is <90%, then both reads were screened out.
-If overlapping region is <50bp or not overlap at all, R1 will be output as -1 $1.16S_unassembled_R1.fastq.gz and R2 will be output as -2 $1.16S_unassembled_R2.fastq.gz.
+If overlapping region is <15bp or not overlap at all, R1 will be output as -1 $1.16S_unassembled_R1.fastq.gz and R2 will be output as -2 $1.16S_unassembled_R2.fastq.gz.
 Then only $1.16S_unassembled_R1.fastq.gz will be used for QIIME (R1 always shows better sequencing quality than R2).

 Step 3: Check read length and modify format headline for QIIME